 1. Post-Carnival Street Parties in Rio

 Many of the most traditional Street Parties (Blocos) in Rio will play again on the Champions´ Parade weekend.
-There are still hundreds of parties taking place all over the city, with a highlight to Monobloco that gathers more than 500.000 people downtown on the last Sunday of celebrations.
+There are still hundreds of parties taking place all over the city.
+A party that during Carnival gathers 500.000 people, during the Champions´weekend will gather from 20.000 to 50.000.
+For some people, and I also have many friends who enjoy more and actually prefer the Street Parties during Champions´weekend!

 Many Hotels in Rio (not all of them) start charging regular rates after Ash Wednesday.
 That means you will not have to pay for a Hotel Special Holiday Package that during Carnival cost up to 500% more expensive.